Skip to content

 Warning

 This guide should be used as a functional example only.
-Identity Admins should follow their Company's policies and best practices when implementing Single Sign-On (SSO).
+Identity Admins should follow their company's policies and best practices when implementing Single Sign-On (SSO).

-All sections of this page should be completed by someone with permissions for Identity Team Admin
+All sections of this page should be completed by someone with permissions for Identity Team Admin.

 Create Azure Enterprise Application

-1. Log into Azure Portal and browse to the "Azure Active Directory" service.
+1. Log into Azure Portal and browse to the Microsoft Entra ID service.

 Azure portal - azure active directory service